Schoenbrunn Palace Orchestra

-The Schoenbrunn Palace Orchestra Vienna is a highly professional, traditional and internationally sought-after Viennese chamber orchestra, which has been very successful since its inception in 1994.
+The Schoenbrunn Palace Orchestra is a highly professional, traditional and internationally sought-after Viennese chamber orchestra, which has been very successful since its inception in 1994.
 The orchestra consists of renowned musicians from all of Vienna’s most important orchestras.

 The members of the orchestra are young, dedicated and artistically highly qualified musicians.
 All of them have previously played in various orchestras and well-known concert halls in Austria and have received their education and training at internationally renowned conservatories and universities.
 The Schoenbrunn Palace Orchestra Vienna has a long tradition of working with singers and ballet dancers.

 In addition to the high musical level, the orchestra is also known for its unified sound, its charming stage presence, as well as a highly professional appearance.
 In addition to the regular concerts at the Schoenbrunn Palace Orangery, the orchestra has also become a very important ambassador of Austria and has had many international successes – among others, in Japan, Croatia, Germany, Sweden, the Czech Republic and Denmark.

-The Schoenbrunn Palace Concerts take place every day at 20:30, with additional special concerts taking place on Christmas and New Year, at the Orangery Schoenbrunn, or the Great Gallery and the White and Gold Rooms at the Schoenbrunn Palace.
-Concerts at the Great Gallery and the White and Gold Rooms are without ballet.
+The Schoenbrunn Palace Concerts are performed again at 20:30, with additional special concerts taking place on Christmas and New Year, at the Orangery Schoenbrunn, or the Great Gallery and the White and Gold Rooms at the Schoenbrunn Palace.
+Because of COVID-19 restrictions there is currently no ballett performed at the concerts.

 - You can book seats in four different categories: VIP, A, B and C. The VIP category includes a glass of sparkling wine at the bar during the intermission and an audio-cd of the concert.
 Seats are not numbered, within the given category there is free choice of seating.

 - Children up to and including the age of 5 years are not permitted at the concerts.

 - We request that you dress appropriately, in particular not in training or street wear (cycling shorts, muscle shirts, hoodies or belly tops).